Oksana Sirenko, PhD | Sr. Research Scientist | Molecular Devices

 The ImageXpress Pico system is equipped with an environmental control chamber which enables control and monitoring of temperature, CO2 and O2 content, and humidity.
 In combination with time-lapse imaging, the system is an efficient tool for performing live cell experiments under normal or hypoxia conditions.

 Human iPSC-derived cardiomyocytes and the appropriate media were purchased from Cellular Dynamics International, Fujifilm Co.
 (CDI).
 Cells were plated into 384-well black clear bottom plates at a density of 10,000 cells per well and cultured as recommended by protocols from CDI.
-Treatment with compounds was performed for 24 h.
+Treatment with compounds was performed for 24 hours.

 To visualize Ca2+ oscillations, cells were loaded with calcium dye from the EarlyTox™ Cardiotoxicity Kit (Molecular Devices).
 To assess phenotypic changes, live cells were stained using a mixture of three dyes: viability dye Calcein AM (1 μM), mitochondria potential dye MitoTracker Orange (0.2 μM), and nuclear dye Hoechst (2 μM) (all from Life Technologies).
 For visualizing the actin cytoskeleton, cells were fixed with 4% formaldehyde (Sigma-Aldrich) and stained with AlexaFluor 488 (AF488) labeled phalloidin stain.